 - is floppy

-- has periods of irregular breathing or pauses in breathing.
+- has breathing that is not regular, or pauses in breathing.

 Most babies get better by themselves